 Lucasi boasts an extended taper designed by five-time world champion Thorsten Hohmann.
 This extended taper should make this cue a little less stiff and the deflection lower, which certainly is welcome in a cue of such price.

-In terms of ball deflection, the Mystic pool cue is very similar to the Sneaky Pete cue.
+In terms of ball deflection, the Lucasi Mystic is very similar to the Sneaky Pete cue.
 The Mystic cue has the same Tiger Everest tip with balanced feel & spin, as well as the same stiff and lightweight polymer ferrule.

-The Mystic pool cue is excellent in the looks department as well, partly thanks to the real inlays made with a CNC machine.
+The Lucasi Mystic is excellent in the looks department as well, partly thanks to the real inlays made with a CNC machine.